TIBCOSoftware/Augmented-Reality/docs/docs/eFTL-Basic.md

 Open TIBCOLabs > CloudMessaging > Sample > CloudMessaging-TestScene.

 The Scene contains a MainController Object.
-In the MainController, update the Web Socket URI and Authkey of the TIBCOCloudMessaginConnector with you TIBCO Cloud Subscription Details.
+In the MainController, update the Web Socket URI and Authkey of the TIBCOCloudMessaginConnector with you TIBCO Cloud™ Subscription Details.

 ![alt-text](img/FTLSocketConfig.png "Image")